AbductiveLearning/ABLkit/README.md

 <summary>Working with Data</summary>
 <br>

-ABL Kit requires data in the format of `(X, gt_pseudo_label, Y)` where `X` is a list of input examples containing instances, `gt_pseudo_label` is the ground-truth label of each example in `X` and `Y` is the ground-truth reasoning result of each example in `X`.
+ABL kit requires data in the format of `(X, gt_pseudo_label, Y)` where `X` is a list of input examples containing instances, `gt_pseudo_label` is the ground-truth label of each example in `X` and `Y` is the ground-truth reasoning result of each example in `X`.
 Note that `gt_pseudo_label` is only used to evaluate the machine learning model's performance but not to train it.

 In the MNIST Addition task, the data loading looks like: